T Level Health

 T Level / Level 3

-This T Level focuses on the development of knowledge and skills needed to work in the healthcare sector and prepares students to enter the sector through employment.
+This T Level focuses on the development of knowledge and skills needed to work in the healthcare sector and prepares students to enter the sector through employment

 Course Duration

-• T Levels are a 2-year qualification that you can do as an alternative to A levels, other post-16 courses or an apprenticeship
+T Levels are a 2-year qualification that you can do as an alternative to A levels, other post-16 courses or an apprenticeship.
+They bring classroom learning and an extended industry placement together on a course designed with businesses and employers.
+The course is equivalent to 3 A Levels.

 Entry Requirements